ilBares/flutter_introduction/README.md

 In Flutter almost everything that makes up the user interface is a Widget.
 There are two main types of Widget:
 ->  __StatelessWidget__: (*"Widget without state"*)
 > a Stateless Widget doesn't change after you build it.
+Data can only change externally (with input data).
 ```dart
 class MyStlessWidget extends StatelessWidget {
   const MyStlessWidget({Key? key}) : super(key: key);